-Two composite samples for preliminary test work were collected by Golden Minerals from coarse rejects of Yoquivo core samples.
+Two composite samples for preliminary test work were collected from coarse rejects of Yoquivo core samples.
 These composites were designed to represent low grade and medium grade mineralized material at Yoquivo.
 Metallurgical investigations included creating composites, conducting head assays for gold, silver, cyanide soluble gold, and cyanide soluble silver, conducting duplicate bench top agitated leach tests, and flotation tests.
-Metallurgical tests were designed and conducted by Golden Minerals personnel at the Velardeña metallurgical laboratory.
+Metallurgical tests were designed and conducted by personnel at the Velardeña metallurgical laboratory.